Exile (song): Composition and lyrics

 "Exile" is a minimal, indie-folk ballad, with gospel, orchestral pop and chamber pop influences.
 Lyrically, it discusses two estranged lovers discussing their former relationship, in which one has not moved on (sung by Vernon), while the other one (Swift) has.
 Vernon delivers a "growling" vocal performance while "bemoaning a betrayed love", as Swift portrays the lover over "honeyed yet crisp" vocals.
 The duo's vocal range in the song spans between B_{1} to E_{5}.The song is written in the key of G♭ major and has a slow tempo of 76 beats per minute.
 The soaring instrumentals contain stirring strings and a plodding piano.

 The song is a melancholic duet that fuses Swift's soft vocals with Vernon's low-register baritone, serving as an unarticulated conversation between two former lovers, setting forth their lack of communication.
 This thematic aspect reflects in the melody and lyrics of "Exile" as well: Melodically, the song is characterized by two voices in counterpoint—alternating while remaining as separate melodies.
 Similarly, the lyricism is structured after a call-and-response format, seeing Swift and Vernon singing over each other rather than fully listening and responding to each other, giving the song an argumentative tone with no fruitful end.
-The looped piano starts-off "Exile", which then grows into a climax of chorused vocals, "glorious" harmonies and synths, mimicking the rising heat in the estranged lovers' conversation.
+The looped piano starts off "Exile", which then grows into a climax of chorused vocals, "glorious" harmonies and synths, mimicking the rising heat in the estranged lovers' conversation.
 "Exile" drew comparisons to Swift's older songs: "The Last Time" (2013) from her fourth studio album, Red, and "Safe & Sound" (2011) from The Hunger Games: Songs from District 12 and Beyond.
 Like the majority of Folklore, "Exile" also infuses a cinematic quality to its lyrics evoking visuals that allude to films, such as in the lines "I think I've seen this film before / and I didn't like the ending".
+The song starts with the male lover looking out at the female in a ballroom, where she is in the company of another man ("I can see you standing, honey/ With your arms around his body") as he ruminates on her leaving him alone with his feelings.
+In the verse following the first chorus, we see that the female lover is aware of his presence in the room, but has no feelings for him.
+The song crescendos into the lovers arguing about how the female offered so many cues as to how the male could do better, but he never noticed it.
+The song ultimately ends on a sad note, and both lovers decide that their relationship was one-sided, and the song concludes.